chelceacalin/chelceacalin/README.md

 ### - 🔭 I’m currently studying Business Informatics at CSIE ASE.
 ### - 🌱 I’m currently learning more about Data Warehouses, ETL and Java.
 ### - ⚡ Fun fact: 2 years ago I knew little to nothing about programming.
+### - ✨ One Year Update: I learned so much, but there is still so much to learn!

 </div>